cran-task-views/Agriculture/draft_agricultural_ctv.md

   Data from the United States Department of Agriculture's National Agricultural Statistical Service '[Quick Stats](https://www.nass.usda.gov/Quick_Stats/)' web API can be accessed with [rnassqs][] or with [tidyUSDA][], which also offers some mapping capabilities.
 The USDA's [Cropland Data Layer](https://nassgeodata.gmu.edu/CropScape/) API can be accessed with [CropScapeR][] and [cdlTools][] provides various utility functions for processing CDL data.
 The package [rusda][] provides an interface to access the USDA-ARS Systematic Mycology and Microbiology Laboratory (SMML)'s [four databases](Literature and the Nomenclature database): Fungus-Host Distributions, Specimens, Literature and the Nomenclature database.
 USDA's Agricultural Resource Management Survey ([ARMS](https://www.nass.usda.gov/Surveys/Guide_to_NASS_Surveys/Ag_Resource_Management/)) data API can be accessed with [rarms][].
 The USDA's Livestock Mandatory Reporting data API can be accessed with [usdampr][].
 [FAOSTAT][] and [faobulk][] can be used to access data from the [FAOSTAT Database](https://www.fao.org/faostat/en/#home) of the Food and Agricultural Organization (FAO) of the United Nations.

   [FedData][] provides access to geospatial data from The Soil Survey Geographic ([SSURGO](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/?cid=nrcs142p2_053627)) database, the Global Historical Climatology Network ([GHCN](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)), the Daymet gridded estimates of daily weather parameters for North America, the [International Tree Ring Data Bank](https://catalog.data.gov/dataset/international-tree-ring-data-bank-itrdb), and the [National Land Cover Database](https://www.usgs.gov/centers/eros/science/national-land-cover-database#overview).
-The NOAA database API can be acccessed with  [rnoaa][].
+SSURGO data can also be accessed and processed with [XPolaris][].

 ### Agricultural data sets

   [Agridat][] consists of a very large collection of agricultural data sets and example analyses; the package contains a vignette detailing additional data sets and extensive resources to support agricultural analysis. [agritutorial][] provides a collection of agricultural data sets and analysis with particular attention to crop experiments.
 On GitHub, the repository [agroBioData][] houses a collection of data sets supporting agriculture and applied biology (note that this is a collection of CSV files, not a package).
 The [soybean nested associated mapping population data set](https://pubmed.ncbi.nlm.nih.gov/28724064/) can be accessed via [SoyNAM][].  [simplePhenotypes][] can be used for simulating pleiotropic, linked and epistatic Phenotypes.
 USGS county data on fertilizer sales can be accessed with [ggfertilizer][].
 The FAOSTAT data set collection on the Food and Agriculture Biomass Input–Output model (FABIO) is available through [fabio][] and described more in detail in [Bruckner (2019)](https://pubs.acs.org/doi/10.1021/acs.est.9b03554).
 The R-forge subversion repository ['cropcc'](https://r-forge.r-project.org/scm/viewvc.php/pkg/?root=cropcc) hosts several R packages with climate change/cropping data set.
 Additionally, many  of the agriculture-focused packages listed in this guide also include data sets to illustrate their functionality (e.g. [BGLR][], [agricolae][], [FW][]).

 ### General analytical packages supporting agricultural research

-  The package [nlraa][] provides nonlinear regression functions specifically for agricultural applications. [agriCensData][] is a flexible package for working with censored data (e.g. time to flowering, instrumentation values below the detection limit, disease scoring).
+  The packages [nlraa][] and [AgroReg][] provides general linear and nonlinear regression functions specifically for agricultural applications. [agriCensData][] is a flexible package for working with censored data (e.g. time to flowering, instrumentation values below the detection limit, disease scoring).
+[ALUES][] implements methodology developed by the FAO and the International Rice Research Institute for evaluating land suitability for different crop production.

 ## Discipline-specific packages